| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 in the parser implementation file becomes a C macro whose definition

 is the proper numeric code for that token type.
-So yylex
+So yylex can

 use the name to indicate that type.
 See section Symbols, Terminal and Nonterminal.